REITS GROUP – IMPROVING PROTEIN DEGRADATION IN HUNTINGTON’S DISEASE

 Research overview

 Huntington’s Disease (HD) is an dominant inherited neurodegenerative disorder with the combined symptoms of Alzheimer, Parkinson and ALS.
 HD is caused by a mutation in the gene encoding the huntington protein.
-Due to the expansion of the CAG repeat in the gene the encoded huntington protein had an extended repeat of glutamine amino acids (polyQ) in the protein.
-Due to the repeat expansion the mutant Htt protein (mHtt) aggregates in neuronal cells, leading to their dysfunction, with consequences for memory and movement and psychiatric problems.
-Following the first symptoms the patient will live on average 15-17 years.
+Due to the expansion of the CAG repeat in the gene an N-terminal Htt exon1 fragment is generated with a long repeat of glutamine amino acids (polyQ) in the mutant HTT exon1 (mHtt) fragment.
+These fragments initiate aggregation in neuronal cells, leading to their dysfunction, with consequences for memory and movement and psychiatric problems.
+There is no cure for the disease, yet various ongoing clinical trails aim to reduce HTT synthesis using various anti-sense approaches.

+mHtt lowering by improving the degradation of the mHtt fragments prior to aggregation would be an alternative therapeutic strategy for this devastating disease.
 The main protein degradation machinery in cells is the Ubiquitin-Proteasome System (UPS) which is present in both the cytoplasm and nucleus.
-It degrades both short-lived, misfolded proteins and long-lived proteins that are mainly targeted for degradation via ubiquitination.
-The role of the UPS in HD is however controversial since UPS impairment has been observed in various HD models, which could be due to sequestration of proteasomes into aggregates (inclusion bodies, IB) that are initiated by mHTT.
-In addition, proteasomes may even be unable to cleave within the polyglutamine (polyQ) expansion in mHTT that is caused by the CAG repeat expansion in the mutated gene.
-Proteasomes may become clogged by these fragments or release polyQ peptides when polyQ-expanded proteins are inefficiently degraded.
+The role of the UPS in HD was initial controversial as UPS impairment had been observed in various HD models, which could be due to sequestration of proteasomes into aggregates (inclusion bodies, IB) that are initiated by mHTT.
+In addition, proteasomes were reported to be unable to cleave within the polyQ repeat in mHTT that is caused by the CAG repeat expansion in the mutated gene.

-Our research group have addressed various research questions with relation to the UPS and its role in the degradation of mHtt.
+Our research group has addressed various research questions with relation to the UPS and its role in the degradation of mHtt, and examines different strategies to improve selective degradation of mHtt.

 1. Proteasomes are able to degrade mHtt entirely

-Next we examined whether proteasomes are indeed unable to degrade polyQ-expanded htt fragments in living cells, using modified htt fragments that were exclusively targeted to proteasomes (and not to autophagosomes).
-Interestingly, these htt fragments were efficiently and completely degraded, which was also observed in vitro using purified htt fragments.
-The degradation may however occur in various steps, as initially the flanking amino acids were degraded, while the remaining polyQ fragment was degraded in time.
+We examined whether proteasomes are indeed unable to degrade polyQ-expanded mHtt fragments in living cells.
+When mHtt was exclusively targeted to proteasome, these fragments were efficiently and completely degraded.
+The degradation may however occur in subsequent steps, as initially the flanking amino acids were degraded, while the remaining polyQ fragment was degraded in time.
+Here different proteasome activating complexes, chaperones like DnaJB6, and peptidases like Insulin-Degrading-Enzyme (IDE) are involved.

-Published in JBC 2013: Expanded Polyglutamine-containing N-terminal Huntingtin Fragments Are Entirely Degraded by Mammalian Proteasomes.
+• Expanded Polyglutamine-containing N-terminal Huntingtin Fragments Are Entirely Degraded by Mammalian Proteasomes (2013)

 figure-2

-3. Proteasomes are dynamically recruited into mHtt aggregates and remain active
+2. Proteasomes and ubiquitin are reversibly recruited into mHtt aggregates

 To examine the reported sequestration of proteasomes into polyQ-expanded htt aggregates in more detail, we performed fluorescent pulse-chase experiments in living cells to study the dynamics of proteasomes over longer time spans.
 In contrast to earlier reports, we observed that proteasomes are reversibly recruited into aggregates, and in addition are still active and accessible for substrates.
 This would explain the absence of UPS impairment in HD models when aggregates are observed, and indicates that proteasomes are actively recruited and remain active.

-Published in FEBS 2014: Dynamic recruitment of active proteasomes into polyglutamine initiated inclusion bodies.
+• Dynamic recruitment of active proteasomes into polyglutamine initiated inclusion bodies (2014)

 science1